17th Century Theories of Substance

 God originally created the soul (and any other real unity) in such a way that everything must arise for it from its own depths…yet with a perfect conformity relative to external things…There will be a perfect agreement among all these substances, producing the same effect that would be noticed if they communicated through the transmission of species or qualities, as the common philosophers imagine they do.

 Thus, when Katie walks around the corner and sees Beatrice, and Beatrice sees Katie, they do so because it was written into Katie’s very nature that she would see Beatrice, and into Beatrice’s nature that she would see Katie.
 This is Leibniz’s famous doctrine of pre-established harmony.
-For more see the IEP entry Leibniz: Metaphysics.
+For more see the IEP article Leibniz: Metaphysics.

 How does our experience of an extended world of bodies arise?
 To start, Leibniz certainly doesn’t think that bodies are built out of, or are composites of, monads.
 Thus he writes in his Notes on Comments by Michel Angelo Fardella, “just as a point is not a part of a line…so also a soul is not a part of matter.”
 Instead in many cases Leibniz characterizes bodies as phenomena or appearances.
 He writes in an oft-cited passage to DeVolder: